huyisme-005/LaMusique/README.md

 *   Generation of melody data (MusicXML format and description) based on lyrics and musical parameters (genre, key, tempo) with expanded genre options.
 *   UI for audio file upload (with default placeholder if none provided) and an experimental AI flow for basic plagiarism concern flagging.
 *   AI-powered text emotion analysis.
-*   AI-powered suggestions for song completion.
+*   An AI Copilot providing contextual help for app features.
 *   A responsive split-screen user interface with a vertically scrollable left panel for controls and a right panel for viewing generated content.
 *   Basic manual editing capability for lyrics.
 *   UI for uploading image/video assets for future music video generation.